TommasoBelluzzo/SystemicRisk/README.md

   * `Turbulence Index` by [Kritzman & Li (2010)](https://doi.org/10.2469/faj.v66.n5.3)
   * `Principal Component Analysis`

-Some of the aforementioned models have been adjusted and improved according to the methodologies described in the [V-Lab Documentation](https://vlab.stern.nyu.edu/docs), which represents a great hub for systemic risk measurement.
+Some of the aforementioned models have been adjusted and improved according to the methodologies described in the [V-Lab Documentation](https://vlab.stern.nyu.edu/docs), which represents a great source for systemic risk measurement.

 ## Requirements